-- The study choice advice is non-binding for prospective students who apply by no later than 1 May.
-Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or of a student as referred to in Article 3(3) of the Study Choice Advice Regulations. - 10.
-The study choice advice rules determine the categories of students for whom the study choice advice is not obligatory.
+- 7. The study choice advice is non-binding for prospective students who apply by no later than 1 May.
+Students who apply after 1 May will not be permitted to enrol, except in the case of a situation as referred to in Article 2(2) or of a student as referred to in Article 3(3) of the Study Choice Check Rules - 8.
+The Study Choice Check Rules determine the categories of students for whom the study choice advice is not obligatory.
 The study choice advice is likewise not binding for those groups of students.